 Overview of Netflix

 Netflix, Inc. is an American technology and media services company.
-Founded in 1997, it has been the main pioneer of subscription-based streaming.
+Founded in 1997, it has been a pioneer of subscription-based streaming.
 Its approach has been to develop a service with a broad appeal.

 Netflix Shares: The Basics

-The firm’s primary listing is on the Nasdaq where it first listed in May 2002, with an initial public offering price of $15 per share.
+The firm’s primary listing is on the Nasdaq, where it first listed in May 2002, with an initial public offering price of $15 per share.
 Netflix was the best-performing stock in the S&P 500 from 2010 through 2019.
-It trades under the ISIN code US64110L1061 and ticker NFLX.
+It trades under the ticker symbol NFLX.

-Trading in Netflix using an online broker is a very straightforward process.
-The brokers have invested heavily in their platforms, which ensures they have very user-friendly functionality.
-There are also customer services teams on hand to assist traders whether they are novices or experienced.
+Trading in Netflix stocks using an online broker is a very straightforward process.
+The brokers have invested heavily in their platforms, ensuring they have user-friendly functionality.
+There are also customer service teams to assist clients, whether they are novices or experienced traders.

 One thing to establish right from the beginning is how long you intend to hold your Netflix position.
 If it’s likely to be more than 4–6 weeks, then you may want to consider buying the shares outright.
 The buy-and-hold incurs fewer daily fees.

-Shorter-term trading fits well with trading in CFD format.
-These also offer the opportunity to sell-short or use leverage.
-These neat tools come with added risk and costs, but do appeal to some.
+Shorter-term trading fits well with trading in the CFD format.
+These also offer the opportunity to sell short or use leverage.
+These neat tools come with added risks and costs, but they appeal to some.

-A more detailed breakdown of ways to find out which format is for you can be found here.
+A more detailed breakdown of how to find out which format is for you can be found here.

 The first step towards buying Netflix shares is to develop a well-thought-out strategy.
-This can be as complicated or as simple as you like it to be.
+It can be as complicated or as simple as you like.
 You may be looking to trade intra-day using software tools or waiting for an opportunity to enter into a long-term buy-and-hold position.

 Good places to start your research include the broker platforms themselves.
 You’ll find analysts usually break situations down into two general areas.

-- Technical analysis — The use of historical price data, chart patterns and powerful software to predict future price moves.
+- Technical analysis — Using historical price data, chart patterns, and powerful software to predict future price moves.

-- Fundamental analysis — In depth analysis of the Netflix business model and the broader equity market.
-This involves establishing if Netflix is mispriced by using reports such as income statements, cash flow reports and news releases.
-One current debate around Netflix is how it can maintain customer levels while simultaneously scaling back on production spend.
+- Fundamental analysis — In-depth analysis of the Netflix business model and the broader equity market.
+It involves establishing if Netflix is mispriced by using reports such as income statements, cash flow reports, and news releases.
+One current debate around Netflix is how it can maintain customer levels while simultaneously scaling back on production spending.

-When choosing a broker, the most important aspect is to use one that is regulated by a tier-1 regulator.
-A good place to start is looking for platforms that are licensed by the Financial Conduct Authority (FCA), the Australian Securities and Investments Commission (ASIC) or the Cyprus Securities and Exchange Commission (CySec).
+When choosing a broker, the essential aspect is to use one regulated by a tier-1 regulator.
+An excellent place to start looking is for platforms licensed by the Financial Conduct Authority (FCA), the Australian Securities and Investments Commission (ASIC), or the Cyprus Securities and Exchange Commission (CySec).

 Online broker accounts have a similar feel to online banking.
-As you’d expect, with money being wired from one account to another, there are some forms to be completed.
+As you’d expect, with money being wired from one account to another, some forms must be completed.

-Each broker has its own client on-boarding format, but most take only minutes to work through.
-Wiring funds into your account will be almost instantaneous if you choose to pay funds in via bank or credit card.
+Each broker has its own client onboarding format, but most take only minutes to work through.
+Wiring funds into your account will be almost instantaneous if you deposit funds via bank or credit card.
 Other payment methods are usually available.

-After inputting the ‘amount’ of Netflix shares, you want to trade, you’re ready to go.
-Depending on whether you are using a desktop or handheld device, you are one click or one tap away from putting on a trade.
+After inputting the ‘amount’ of Netflix shares you want to trade, you’re ready to go.
+Whether you are using a desktop or handheld device, you are one click or one tap away from putting on a trade.

-Before you open your trade, there is an opportunity to input automated instructions to close your position at certain price levels.
-‘Stop-loss orders’ and take-profit instructions are risk management tools, which can be added prior to or indeed after trade execution.
+Before you open your trade, you can input automated instructions to close your position at certain price levels.
+‘Stop-loss orders’ and take-profit instructions are risk management tools that can be added before or after trade execution.

-Even the experts take time to double-check their trading instructions before giving the final order to trade.
+Even the experts double-check their trading instructions before giving the final order to trade.

 Brokers have different names for the button that gives the final order to trade.
-‘Open Trade’ or ‘Place Oder’ are popular terms and once hit, your cash balance will be debited, and you will be holding a position in Netflix.
+‘Open Trade’ or ‘Place Order’ are popular terms.
+When hit, your cash balance will be debited, and you will hold a position in Netflix.

 The value of the holding will fluctuate in line with the market price.
 Monitoring the performance of your NFLX holding will be possible via the ‘portfolio’ monitor.
 It will also be possible to close out of your position from this part of the site.

-There is intense competition between brokers and this feeds through as improved T&Cs for account holders.
+There is intense competition between brokers, and this feeds through as improved T&Cs for account holders.
 Each broker offers something slightly different.
-As demo accounts are free to set up, it is recommended you try a few out to find the best fit.
+As demo accounts are free to set up, it is recommended you try a few to find the best one for you.

-Broker comparison tables such as the one found here are a useful resource.
+Broker comparison tables such as the one found here are useful resources.

-Finding the right broker for you is perhaps the most important part of the process.
+Finding the right broker is perhaps the most important part of the process.
 While you can buy Netflix stock with most brokers on the market today, not all brokers are created equal.

-If you’re ready to buy Netflix shares, you’ll need to use a broker that is FCA regulated, has low trading commissions and a reliable trading platform.
-Finding one can be an arduous and daunting task, which is why we’ve hand-picked favourites that tick all of these boxes to help you get started.
+If you’re ready to buy Netflix shares, you’ll need to use an FCA-regulated broker with low trading commissions and a reliable trading platform.
+Finding one can be arduous and daunting, so we’ve hand-picked favourites that tick all the boxes to help you get started.

-It’s important and vital to keep on top of the transaction-based costs and fees associated with trading.
+Keeping on top of the transaction-based costs and fees associated with trading is vital.
 Financing charges and commissions can add up over time.
 They’ll also play a part in determining if you trade using CFDs or Shares.